david-obrien/styleguide/_docs/Content/12-word-list.html.md

 order: 0
 ---

-This list helps clarify the spelling and formatting of words that may be used on the GlobalScot platform.
-It’s an edited version of the GOV UK one, refined to include only the relevant words.We've also expanded it to include words and terms that are specific to the GlobalScot website and platform.
+This list helps clarify the spelling and formatting of words and terms that may be used on the GlobalScot platform.
+It’s an edited version of the Government Digital Service A-Z style guide, refined to include only the relevant words.

 **adviser**